sonoransun/HW-RoT/webtech-faq.md

 Q: The YubiKey stored my keys securely.
 Does this mean I can use a sketchy kiosk at the hotel to login to my accounts without risk?

 A: Yes, the YubiKey keeps your secret keys secret.
 However, an established session on a compromised machine is still a session under the attacker's control, just as if they had stolen your authentication credentials (for the duration of the session).
-Thus you should never you hardware you don't trust, no matter the security of the keys used.
+Thus you should never use hardware you don't trust, no matter the security of the keys used.

 ---